-- Box 8- Describe the landscape this project influences.
-Show how the project has or will have impact outside the immediate project area.
-For example, a project in a community may compliment a Forest Service project on their land where they are creating a fuel break around your community defensible space project.
+- Box 8- Describe how the project influences greater impact on the landscape.
+Show how the project has or will have impact outside the immediate project area, including how it relates to other projects/initiatives.
+For example, a project in a community may complement a Forest Service project on their land where they are creating a fuel break around your community defensible space project.
 Give specifics on how this project will tie into the larger picture of community protection or education.
-For information/education and/or planning projects explain how your project compliments or enhances those by other agencies or groups and/or ties into a greater goal.
+For information/education and/or planning projects explain how your project complements or enhances those by other agencies or groups and/or ties into a greater goal.
 Explain, the who, what, when, where, why, and how of its anticipated impacts. - Box 9- Describe the contributions each partner will make to the project by stating the collaborating partners name and what they will be contributing to the project such as manpower, equipment, matching funds, etc. This should include the partners listed in Box 3 (matching share) but may also include federal and other partners that are contributing but are not eligible to use as match.
 Identify if using overmatch from the consolidated payment grant. - Box 10- The Project Timeline must include such things as: begin/end dates, milestones, quarterly or seasonal targets, etc. - Box 11- Sustainability must clearly describe the who, what, when, where and why of how this project will remain effective and be sustained over time.
 The four main points to be included for fuels projects are: - 1) Environmental Factors: describe the maintenance requirements unique to this project based on site characteristics i.e., present and future vegetation occupying the site, growth rates, natural fire return intervals or any other environmental factor that affects the continued maintenance of this project. - 2) Education: describe how key players have been trained and educated to maintain the project and explain their understanding of the needs and expectations of the project's maintenance.
 If this is an information/education project make sure to explain how it will be delivered, the audience you are targeting, and specific deliverables. - 3) Commitment: describe the commitment by the individual/community to maintain this project into the future, i.e. state laws, CWPP terms, signed landowner agreements or other documents or agreements that hold the sub-grantee accountable for project maintenance over time.
-If this is an information/education project, make sure you explain the commitment to carry this program forward and update as necessary. - 4) Monitoring: describe who will be responsible for monitoring the project, what qualifications they have if they are not obvious (i.e. State Forestry personnel, Fire Safe Council member, Fire Department personnel, etc.), and at what intervals they will be checking (i.e. yearly, quarterly, etc); clearly describe timelines, and milestones.
+If this is an information/education project, make sure you explain the commitment to carry this program forward and update as necessary. - 4) Monitoring: describe who will be responsible for monitoring the project, what qualifications they have if they are not obvious (i.e. State Forestry personnel, Fire Safe Council member, Fire Department personnel, etc.), and at what intervals they will be checking (i.e. yearly, quarterly, etc.); clearly describe timelines, and milestones. - For Outreach/Prevention you must include three main points (education, commitment and monitoring).
+Also include: How will outreach/education/prevention be distributed?
+What is the commitment over time?
+For monitoring purposes application should describe how outreach will be sustained and updated over the course of time.
+For Planning/Assessment/Monitoring the same points as Outreach/Prevention outlined here should be included and how CWPP will be used over time should also be discussed.